Nikorasu/LiveWhisper/README.md

 Same dependencies as livewhisper, as well as requests, pyttsx3, wikipedia, bs4.
 *Also needs:* espeak and python3-espeak.

-The voice assistant can be activated by saying it's name, default "computer", "hey computer" or "okay computer" also work.
+The voice assistant can be activated by saying its name, default "computer", "hey computer" or "okay computer" also work.
 You can wait for the computer to then respond, or immediately request an action/question without pausing.